IIIF/api/source/community/groups/framework.md

 ### Technical Specification Group Formation and Approval

-  * Technical Specification Groups should emerge naturally from discussions and needs within the community, brought to attention on the [IIIF-Discuss email list][iiif-discuss].
+  * Technical Specification Groups should emerge naturally from discussions and needs within the community, as discussed on the [IIIF-discuss mailing list][iiif-discuss].
+If the discussion happens offline or in a smaller group, then summaries must be posted to solicit the input of the wider community.
   * Participants in discussions that show promise of inter-institutional convergence on common models or methods should document the shared needs and requirements in a Google document, resulting in a common understanding of:
     1. The overall domain into which the work will fall
     2. The shared needs and requirements within that domain